kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   They created a PoC for the EvictionRequest API ([recording](https://youtu.be/uhJ16dCVYBk?list=PL69nYSiGNLP3yd1ztIDecigN44mo6Nx_D&t=2321)) and would like to use it even if it isn't accepted by Kubernetes.
 The PoC implementation can be found at https://github.com/uMetalooper/k8s-eviction-controller.
-- NVIDIA is interested in using EvictionRequest API as part of the NodeMaintenance feature.
+- NVIDIA is interested in using EvictionRequest API as part of the Specialized Lifecycle Management.
   They have an in-house system and would like to use more advanced Kubernetes features to replace some of their own.
 This was presented to the Node Lifecycle WG ([recording](https://www.youtube.com/watch?v=Yn7Dp57VQD4&list=PL69nYSiGNLP3yd1ztIDecigN44mo6Nx_D)).
 - Datadog has also expressed interest in using the EvictionRequest API.
 Their in-house solution supports pre-activities which allow users to run custom code before drain/eviction.
 This concept is analogous to the EvictionRequest's interceptors.
 This was presented to the Node Lifecycle WG